mendhak/waveshare-epaper-display/README.md

 [Met Éireann](https://www.met.ie/) publish their forecast data under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 No API key required.

-In `config.toml`, set the provider:
+In `config.toml`, just set the provider:

     [weather]
     provider = "met_eireann"

-Note that a condition of use of this data is that weather alerts be displayed, so you should also configure the Met Éireann alert provider below.
+Note that a condition of use of this data is that weather alerts also be displayed, so you should configure the Met Éireann alert provider below.

 ### Weather.gov (US)